Nam-Duong427/CTF/reverse engineering/WinAntiDbg0x100/solution.md

 └─$ file WinAntiDbg0x100.exe
 WinAntiDbg0x100.exe: PE32 executable (console) Intel 80386, for MS Windows, 5 sections
 ```
-This is a PE32 so I use x32dbg too debug the program.
+This is a PE32 so I use x32dbg to debug the program.